 Budget Categories: Long list or short list?

-I recently started using Noom to log my meals and track my calories.
 (What does this have to do with family budget categories?
 I’ll get there.)

-(If you’re just starting or have had trouble budgeting, DEFINITELY start with a short list of budget categories.)
+If you’re just starting or have had trouble budgeting, DEFINITELY start with a short list of budget categories.

 Which strategy works?
 Well…both will work.
 The question is which will work for YOU?